 Another thing “Jaws” did was make young men who were sometimes too self-absorbed, like me, feel intimidated by Spielberg’s outrageous success at such a tender age.
 I can still remember reading that he was younger than me.

 Although I had a great job for a 27-year-old movie-lover who liked to work without a lot of supervision, it offered no direct connection to filmmaking.
-At this time I had one nine-minute film and one 30-second television commercial, both shot in 16mm, to my credit.
+At this time I had one nine-minute film and one animated sequence in a 30-second television commercial, both shot in 16mm, to my credit.
 1975’s Boy Wonder, Steven Spielberg, made me feel like I was on the wrong track.
 That might have been the first time I gave much thought to how and when to leave the Biograph.

 Fast-forward 34 years to when I watched a BBC-produced documentary, “Easy Riders, Raging Bulls: How the Sex, Drugs and Rock 'n' Roll Generation Saved Hollywood,” about filmmaking in the ‘60s and ‘70s.
 Directors and other players from that time were interviewed.
 Made in 2003, it was thoroughly entertaining.
 I saw it on Turner Movie Classics in 2009.